50th Anniversary YearPromoting Bonsai as a hobby for all

 For many, Five Tree Night is a highlight of the club year where teams of members are challenged to take a tree and through pruning and training, to produce a bonsai during the meeting.
 There are prizes for the best tree at the end of the night and it is an excellent event for new or potential members to gain an appreciation of what is involved in creating and caring for bonsai.

 The annual membership runs from January to December and visitors are always welcome at the monthly meetings.
-New members receive our helpful 48 page printed guide: "Bonsai the Why and How, 101 questions and answers about bonsai" that is an excellent reference for all levels of experience.

 In addition to the monthly meetings, the club arranges an annual bonsai show and a series of workshops where members can gain experience and advice on all topics of bonsai care.